jonkeane/mocapGrip/README.md

-# Mocap-Grip project at the Center for Gesture, Sign, and Language at the University of Chicago
+# Mocap-Grip project at the [Center for Gesture, Sign, and Language at the University of Chicago](https://gslcenter.uchicago.edu/)

 [![Travis-CI Build Status](https://travis-ci.org/jonkeane/mocapGrip.svg?branch=devel)](https://travis-ci.org/jonkeane/mocapGrip)

-This package contains all of the code used to process and analyze motion capture data from experiments that use a reach to grasp, size estimation, and gesture about objects (and actions taken on them) that are (sometimes) in a visual illusion paradigm.
+This [R](https://www.r-project.org/) package contains all of the code used to process and analyze motion capture data from experiments that use a reach to grasp, size estimation, and gesture about objects (and actions taken on them) that are (sometimes) in a visual illusion paradigm.

 The main functions are:
 * synchronize motion capture and video data,
 * setup annotation files to be annotated with [elan](https://tla.mpi.nl/tools/tla-tools/elan/),
 * extract and check the annotations for errors,
-* run basic analyses on the extracted data (forthcoming)
+* run basic analyses on the extracted data

+If you do not yet have R installed on your computer I highly recommend using [RStudio](https://www.rstudio.com/products/rstudio/#Desktop).
+Once you have installed RStudio, you can install mocapGrip using the commands in the next section.

 ## Install